Google Material Design’s Impact on Mobile App Design [Complete Guide]

 How to Master Google Material Design in Your Android App?

-Assuming that you would have read the official material design resources released by Google as your Bible, let us get you started with applying those guidelines in your Mobile app.
+Assuming that you would have read the official material design resources released by Google as your Bible, let us get you started with applying those Android material design guideline in your Mobile app.

-Below are the tips that would help you build a Google Material Design mobile app and emerge as the designing star of your Mobile app design company.
+Below are the tips that would help you build a Google Material Design mobile app and emerge as the designing star of your Mobile app design company by following Android ux guidelines.

 1. Use Shadows to Show Hierarchy

-Edges, surface, and realistic shadows count as the main tool of Material Design UI.
+Edges, surface, and realistic shadows count as the main tool of Google ui guidelines.
 Use shadows to show the hierarchy of the design elements to show which element comes on what.

 2. Bold Colours